 Students in their senior year will complete one of many possible Codas.
-There is no specific course that students are required to take, but they must find or design an opportunity to take ownership of their own educational experience and pursue additional steps to integrate their many experiences at Skidmore.
-As with all courses, faculty are free to design Codas as they see fit.
+There is no specific course or capstone experience that students are required to take, but they must find or design an opportunity to take ownership of their own educational experience and pursue additional steps to integrate their many experiences at Skidmore.
+As with all courses and capstone experiences, faculty are free to design Codas as they see fit.
 The student's experience with the Coda should be informed by the following themes: